Konstantina155/epaxos/scripts/Readme.md

  ```

 # Implementation
-## Plays a beep sound when all client processes are finished
+## Prints a message when all client processes are finished

 ## Table 1 (4 EC2 instances, 1 for the master + a server, 2 for servers and 1 for the client)
 ### NP (No-pipelined with big commands)